Find a Legal Entity Identifier

-Lookup Legal Entity Identifier data from over 2 million organizations in the Global LEI System…
+Lookup company data from over 2 million organizations in the Global LEI System…

 Top Tip: Enter your company name and see which LEIs exist across your organisation group

-The free LEI Search searches the Global LEI System (GLEIS) index of legal entities to retrieve organization reference data.
+The global LEI Search tool connects to the GLEIS index of legal entities to retrieve organization reference data.
 It tells you more about an organization behind an LEI code.
-RapidLEI is a Global LEI Foundation (GLEIF) accredited Legal Operating Unit (LOU).
-We connect directly with the GLEIF index to retrieve live records.
+RapidLEI is a Global LEI Foundation (GLEIF) accredited LEI Issuer.
+We connect to the GLEIF index to retrieve live records.

 You can lookup an organization within the global LEI database by its company name, LEI code, ISIN or BIC code.
 You can initiate new LEI registrations, renew LEIs or transfer them directly from the LEI lookup results table.
 If your LEI has lapsed, follow the instructions on how to reactivate it, and remember, RapidLEI staff are here here to help when needed.